sidd-gupta/react-dashboard/README.md

 <p align="center">
-Made with :heart: by Vishvam Bhadaas
+Made with :heart: by Vishvam Vyas
 </p>